wostzone/logger-go/README.md

 ## Summary

-Gateway plugins communicate TD's, events and actions over the internal message bus.
+Hub plugins communicate TD's, events and actions over the internal message bus.
 This plugin writes those message channels to file.

 This simple plugin also serves as an example on writing plugins.